scartwright91/Crocodile/LevelEditor/README.md

 - Relative paths for textures
 - disable zoom / keys if on imgui window
+- Placed objects
-- move placed objects
+  - move / delete
   - hotkey and/or toggle
-- Load / Save levels

 ### Roadmap